IanCBrown/cli-reddit-browsing/README.md

 ## Motiviation
 I wanted to make a fun/interesting way to browse one of my favorite websites.

+you can add aliases to your bashrc, zshrc, etc. for ease of use.
+For example:
+* alias reddit='python cli_reddit_browser.py'

 ## Dependencies
 This was made with Python3 using the Reddit praw and prawcore APIs.